Sebastien-Sw/WeatherApp/README.md

 # WeatherApp
 First major project, weather app with real time data from Open Weather API.
 Includes other interesting features

+To Use : Download the latest version of "Weather App.zip"

 Upcoming Features :

 - Link to more indepth weather info